-Check out our annual reading favorites, a list of what the Opensource.com team and others are reading, compiled each year.
+- Check out our summer reading favorites, a list of what the Opensource.com team and others are reading, compiled each year.

 At Opensource.com we share hundreds of stories about the power of open source principles—transparency, community, participation, collaboration, meritocracy, rapid prototyping, and sharing.
 Each tale is the fruit of an ongoing, global conversation between people living and working the open source way.

 Our Open Voices eBooks collect some of the most compelling articles and interviews we’ve published over the years.
 We produce them using open source tools and publish them in open formats—free of DRM.